alemlodyigor/MyWeather/README.md

 # MyW - Weather Application

-MyW is simple weather app where you can check weather forecast for any city.
+MyW is simple weather app where you can check weather forecast for any city. <br>
+Available languages: english, polish, deutsch <br>

 # Link to hosted website:
 https://myweatherami.netlify.app/ <br>